 State of Washington Classified Job Specification

-MAINTENANCE TECHNICIAN 1
+HIGHWAY MAINTENANCE WORKER 1

-Cuts brush, trees and other vegetation on the right-of-way; assists in the landscaping of highway rights-of-way and in the planting and maintenance of a variety of ground cover, plants and trees; plants, transplants, trims, prunes, weeds, sows seeds, fertilizes, labels, picks litter; stakes and waters landscaped areas; trims and mows grass;
+Cuts brush, trees and other vegetation on the right-of-way; assists in the landscaping of highway rights-of-way and in the planting and maintenance of a variety of ground cover, plants and trees; plants, transplants, trims, prunes, weeds, sows seeds, fertilizes, labels, picks up litter; stakes and waters landscaped areas; trims and mows grass;

 Performs preventive maintenance on equipment and hand tools;

-Responsible for traffic control when assigned;
+Performs traffic control duties when assigned;

-Repairs and replaces guardrail posts and bands; paints sign posts and buildings with a brush, roller or spray gun; assists in the painting of traffic arrows, crosswalks and stop bars using templates, spray gun and brush;
+Paints sign posts and buildings with a brush, roller or spray gun; assists in the painting of traffic arrows, crosswalks and stop bars using templates, spray gun and brush;

-Operates snow and ice control equipment; loads trucks from stockpiles or pits; cleans ditches of debris, dirt and other obstacles with a hand shovel or mechanical equipment to ensure a good flow of water;
+Operates snow and ice control equipment; loads trucks from stockpiles or pits;

 Operates a truck in order to pull spreader box, haul riprap, hot or cold mix, sand, gravel and other materials and equipment used for highway maintenance and repair;